ChocolateBar

 Which apps does it work with?

-Anything that puts an icon in the menu bar or runs as a windowed app: 1Password, Slack, Linear, Tailscale, NordVPN, Dropbox, Notion Calendar, Raycast, Fantastical, Things, Bitwarden, iStat Menus, CleanShot X, Discord, the long tail of indie utilities.
+Anything with a menu bar icon or an open window: 1Password, Slack, Linear, Tailscale, NordVPN, Dropbox, Notion Calendar, Raycast, Fantastical, Things, Bitwarden, iStat Menus, CleanShot X, Discord, and most other menu bar apps.

 Why does it need Accessibility permission?

-macOS gives no public API to read other apps’ menu bar items.
-The Accessibility API is the only supported way.
-ChocolateBar uses it to enumerate the icons macOS has pushed under the notch, list your active windows, and click them on your behalf.
+Apple doesn’t give apps a public way to read another app’s menu bar items.
+Accessibility is the workaround.
+ChocolateBar uses it to find your hidden icons, list open windows, and click them when you do.
 Nothing leaves your Mac.

 What’s the refund policy?